grafana/mimir/docs/sources/architecture/store-gateway.md

 #### In-memory index cache

-The `inmemory` index cache is **enabled by default** and its max size can be configured through the flag `-blocks-storage.bucket-store.index-cache.inmemory.max-size-bytes` (or config file).
+The `inmemory` index cache is **enabled by default** and its max size can be configured through the flag `-blocks-storage.bucket-store.index-cache.inmemory.max-size-bytes` (or its respective YAML configuration parameter).
 The trade-off of using the in-memory index cache is:

 - Pros: zero latency
 - Cons: increased store-gateway memory usage, not shared across multiple store-gateway replicas (when sharding is disabled or replication factor > 1)